 22. Yebisu Garden Place Eternal Christmas Lights

-9 November 2024 to 23 January 2025 (the Christmas tree and market run until 25 December)
+Dates TBC but expected to be early November 2026 to late January 2027 (the Christmas tree and market run until 25 December)

-As one of Tokyo’s top places for breweries and craft beer, we are regular visitors to Yebisu – given all the bars, it is a great place for Christmas cheer!
+As one of Tokyoโs top places for breweries and craft beer, we are regular visitors to Yebisu – given all the bars, it is a great place for Christmas cheer!

 Yebisu Garden Place and the surrounding squares are lit up with a huge 10 meter Christmas tree with over 100,000 lights, plus chandeliers – now that is a bling Christmas.